Working with HyperLogLog in Zeppelin

 example.createOrReplaceTempView("example")

-attribute and registers the table with the SQL
+This groups uids by the color attribute and registers the table with the SQL

 >>> example.show()